algobunny/canto/1904/scorpions_kiss.md

 Don’t lean in for the scorpion’s kiss
 Can’t you feel his tail draw you near?
 It is not his bite you should fear
-For one touch will send you into the abyss
+For one prick will send you into the abyss